KIIK-FM: Return to country (2014–2016)

-KIIK 104.9 (2016-2021)
+KIIK 104.9 (2016–2021)

 "The Hawk" failed to take listeners from rival WLLR, garnering a mere 2.0 in the last Arbitron ratings under the country format for July 2016, miles behind WLLR's 18.1 rating.
 On August 29, the station began stunting with songs with the word "talk" in the title, before debuting a classic hits format on August 31 as "The New KIIK 104.9".
 The first (and ultimately, last) song played under the new format was "Eye of the Tiger" by Survivor.
-On the same day as KQCS' flip, WYEC, an oldies-leaning station, dumped its format for adult hits, meaning that KQCS would have no direct classic hits/oldies competitor in the Quad Cities market, although KMXG, an adult contemporary station, devotes its weekend programming to music of the 1970s, the 1980s, and the 1990s.
+On the same day as KQCS' flip, WYEC, an oldies-leaning station, dumped its format for adult hits, meaning that KQCS would have no direct classic hits/oldies competitor in the Quad Cities market, although KMXG, an adult contemporary station, had (at the time) devoted its weekend programming to music of the 1970s, the 1980s, and the 1990s.

 The station changed its call letters to KIIK-FM on September 7, 2016.

-US 104.9 (2021-present)
+US 104.9 (2021–present)

 On September 24, 2021, at 9:54 a.m., KIIK-FM abruptly dropped the classic hits format and played "The River" by Garth Brooks, followed by "God Bless America".
 At 10 a.m., the station flipped back to country, this time branded as "US 104.9".
 The relaunch of the format began with "5,000 songs in a row", starting with "When It Rains It Pours" by Luke Combs.